Grade you teach or position held: Strings

 Yan Yu Diaz

-In the US, Ms. Yan received her master degree in Music Education from Crane school of music in SUNY Potsdam.
-She taught Chinese in classrooms and online for SUNY Potsdam foreign language department for over two years, and taught high school Chinese online for few years afterward.
-Since she moved to Knoxville in 2008, she served as principal in Knoxville Chinese Christian Church Chinese school for four years, and taught Chinese in Bearden High school for two years.
-Ms. Yan lives in west Knoxville with her husband and two children.
+Tell us about yourself/experience in three sentences or less: I came from Hangzhou China, after graduating from college, I started teaching music and dance in Huangyan teacher’s school (黄岩师范学校), and two years later I went back to school and got my masters degree, then joined the faculty member in Zhejiang education institute (浙江教育学院).
+In the United States, I have taught Chinese in classrooms and online for SUNY Potsdam foreign language department for over two years and taught high school Chinese online for a few years afterward.
+Since moving to Knoxville in 2008, I have served as principal in Knoxville Chinese Christian Church Chinese school for 4 years and taught Chinese in Bearden High school for two years.

 Health and Wellness

 Grade you teach or position held: Athletic Director/ Wellness teacher (PreK-8th)

 Degrees/Certifications: Carson-Newman University, Bachelor or Arts in Liberal Studies with Elementary Education; USAG certified